private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 would be unnecessary; and provide a high performance, real-time contract.
 Games with realistic embedded economics would follow this model, as well as early on in the transition from tradFi to deFi.

-A set of Validator nodes that manage the same contract is called the [validator node committee] for the contract.
+A set of Validator nodes that manage the same contract is called the _validator node committee_ for the contract.

 ##### Contract instantiation

 * Every contract MUST be governed by one, and only one, Tari [side-chain].
 A contract MAY define one or more digital assets.
-* Every contract MUST be governed by a single [smart contract].
   This contract can be very simple or highly complex.
-* The contract is defined in a [contract creation transaction].
+* The contract is defined in a [contract definition transaction].
-  * The contract creation transaction MUST provide the full contract specification, or a hash of the full contract specification.
+  * The contract defintion transaction MUST provide the full contract specification, or a hash of the full contract specification.
 This is immutable for the lifetime of the contract.
 * Validator nodes MUST cryptographically [acknowledge and agree] to manage the contract.
 * Side-chains MUST be initiated by virtue of a [peg-in] transaction.